CAVEconnectome/CAVEclient/docs/tutorials/annotation.md

 ## Getting existing tables

-A list of the existing tables for the datastack can be found at with `~caveclient.annotationengine.AnnotationClientV2.get_tables`{.interpreted-text role="func"}.
+A list of the existing tables for the datastack can be found with [caveclient.annotationengine.AnnotationClientV2.get_tables][].

 ``` python
 all_tables = client.annotation.get_tables()